phloe/amoeba/README.md

 ###### Returns

-(Element|Null) An element or null if no matching element is found.
+(Wrapper|Null) An element or null if no matching element is found.

 ###### Example